STAND. COM. REP. NO. 3435

 Your Committees on Health and Water and Land, to which was referred H.B.
 No. 1954, H.D.
 2, entitled:

 "A BILL FOR AN ACT MAKING AN EMERGENCY APPROPRIATION TO FUND A GRANT TO THE BOARD OF WATER SUPPLY FOR EMERGENCY OPERATIONS, FUTURE PLANNING, AND GROUND WATER REMEDIATION,"

 The purpose and intent of this measure is to:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1650, H.D.
+As affirmed by the records of votes of the members of your Committees on Health and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1954, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1954, H.D.
 2, S.D.
-1, and recommends that it pass Third Reading.
+1, and be referred to your Committee on Ways and Means.